- Share your observations

 - Kevin Doyle

-Low Calamint (Calamintha arkansana), a State Special Concern plant, is found most typically on wet dolomite flats on Lake Michigan (Door County), as well as fens and wet prairies.
+Low Calamint (Clinopodium arkansanum), a Wisconsin Special Concern plant, is found most typically on wet dolomite flats on Lake Michigan (Door County), as well as fens and wet prairies.
 Blooming occurs late June through late September; fruiting occurs late July through late September.
 The optimal identification period for this species is early July through late August.

 Synonyms: Calamintha glabella, Clinopodium arkansanum, Clinopodium glabrum, Hedeoma arkansana, Hedeoma glabra, Micromeria glabella, Satureja arkansana, Satureja glabra, Satureja glabella